 The trek back wasn’t as rigorous as when we were ascending.
 We kept ourselves motivated by chanting funny songs, talking about tourism and culture in Nigeria and making silly videos.
 I just might drop a few on my Instagram page .
 Follow me there so you can catch up.

 We finally got back to the first level, back to square one.
-At this stage everyone was tired and slightly dirty.
+At this sage everyone was tired and slightly dirty.
 So we got into the water again, washed and cooled off at the same damn time.
 Then we changed into appropriate clothing and started the journey back home.

 Was it worth it?
 Yes!
 Every opportunity to appreciate the wonders of creation is definitely worth it?
 Would I be going back?
 Sure!
 Why not!
 Perhaps this time I would get to enjoy the water more and focus less on documenting.

 All in all, Last Week’nd was fun.
 How did yours go?